 Projects where you will feel involved as a partner, not merely an executor.

-It’s highly unpleasant, after years of personal and professional Web experience,to be considered “just a technician” by people who can’t even touch your level of web expertise.
+It’s highly unpleasant, after years of personal and professional Web experience,to be considered “just a technician” by people who can’t even touch your level of [simple_tooltip content=”Or more generally, ‘digital’ expertise – can’t forget the rise of mobile internet.”]web[/simple_tooltip] expertise.
 There are times when I’ll nicely offer some free advice on e-marketing and the listener is too close-minded to listen!
-That’s a serious kick in the nuts. 😡
+That’s a serious kick in [simple_tooltip content=”The testicles.
+In case that wasn’t clear.”]the nuts[/simple_tooltip]. 😡

 So, how can you up your rates as a web freelancer?